mantidproject/mantid/docs/source/algorithms/Integration-v1.rst

 RangeUpperList contain the ranges for each individual histogram.
 The properties can be mixed: for instance, the histogram specific lower integration limits can be given by RangeLowerList while all upper limits can be set to the same value by RangeUpper.
+If both list and non-list versions are given, then the range is chosen which gives stricter limits for each histogram.

 No rebinning takes place as part of this algorithm: if the ranges given do not coincide with a bin boundary then the first bin boundary within the